isLonerism/managed-resource-operator/README.md

 9. Edit the name of the operator image as well as kube-rbac-proxy image within the Deployment resource in `./bundle.yaml`
 10. Run `kubectl create -f bundle.yaml`

+### Alternative

+You can also deploy the operator using a ready [bundle.yaml](deploy/bundle.yaml) file.
+However, you will still need to transfer both operator images as well as generate and sign webhook TLS certificates on your own.
+Click [here](deploy/) for more information.

 ## License

 The Managed Resource Operator is released under the Apache 2.0 license.
 See the [LICENSE][license_file] file for details.